CyberChamps/Vendor-Supplier-Risk-Register-Dashboard/README.md

 # Vendor-Supplier-Risk-Register-Dashboard
 Building a structured excel/google sheets risk register to manually log and track vendor risk assessments, scores, and review dates
+This is the perfect starting point — it forces trainees to think about what data TPRM actually needs before they touch any automation.
+Building it manually first means they'll later appreciate exactly what rules, AI, and agents are replacing.

+# What it is
+A third-party risk register is the master record of all vendors an organisation engages with, their associated risk profile, and the current state of oversight.
+Think of it as the single source of truth that every downstream TPRM process feeds into and reads from.
+At the manual level, trainees build this entirely in a spreadsheet — no automation, no AI.
+The discipline is in the design: what fields to capture, how to score consistently, and how to make the register usable by a risk team.

+# Recommended tools
+Primary: Microsoft Excel or Google Sheets — either works.
+Excel is more realistic for enterprise TPRM; Google Sheets is easier for collaboration during training.
+Supporting resources trainees should reference:

+ISO 27036 (supplier relationships)
+NIST SP 800-161 (supply chain risk)
+Any publicly available TPRM framework (e.g. Shared Assessments SIG, FSB third-party guidance)

+No coding required at this stage.
+The skill being tested is structured thinking and risk taxonomy design.

 # Hi, I am Wale Omolere
 Cybersecurity is what I do — but mentorship is what drives me.